-Mai Mai Miracle wants you feel things, other than boredom.
-Great animation veils undercooked characters and an unfocussed, unmotivated plot.
-Unfortunately, the film is otherwise so competent, that no especially dunderheaded artistic choice can distract you from how much of a slog the film is.
+Mai Mai Miracle wants you to feel things, other than boredom.
+Great animation veils undercooked characters and an unfocussed plot.
+Unfortunately, the film is otherwise so competent, that no dunderheaded artistic choice will distract you from how much of a slog the film is.

 In 1950s Japan, there forms an unlikely friendship between an outgoing, rural tomboy and a shy, city girl.
 Our tomboy, Shinko, has a vivid imagination.
 She transforms the countryside into the ancient Land of Suo’s capital.
 She dreams of a lonely princess, who wants only to meet a girl her age.
 Our shy girl, Kiiko, can’t quite grasp Shinko’s fantasies, but reaches out to them regardless.
 Our heroines, alongside four boys, adventure through the countryside, until one of the boys has his life changed forever.

 Friendship.
 Friendship between rich and poor, urban and country, refined and unrestrained, friendship across a gulf of circumstance and personality, a gulf which narrows as friendship grows – a fine sentiment.
 But a movie cannot live on only a sentiment.

 Films require conflict.
 (Some avant-garde films forgo conflict, but Mai Mai Miracle is not avant-garde.)
 If there is no difference between how the world is and how characters wish it would be, why should the audience care about what characters do?
 What are their doings for?
 Lacking a conflict, their actions only add to runtime, not plot.
 A long, continuous portion of this film amounts to a montage of children playing.
 Cute, for the first thirty seconds, but soon we beg the film to go somewhere.